2026-06-03

 Constant Dollar: stable real spending target year to

-minimum based on return conditions.Minimal annual income (after tax) (shown in Flexible mode) Lower spending floor MayRetire attempts to protect in weak scenarios.
+based on plan strength and return conditions.Minimal annual income (after tax) (shown in Flexible mode) Lower after-tax income floor MayRetire attempts to protect in weak scenarios.

 Survivor Spending Need (%) (Couple mode) Percent of combined household budget the surviving spouse is expected to need.
 Common planning range is roughly 60% to 70%, because many fixed costs remain after one partner passes.